josialfg/bitt-metronome/README.md

 # Bitt Metronome

-A metronome for drummers
-An Android app built with Kotlin + Jetpack Compose and a low-latency C++ (Oboe) audio engine.
+A metronome for drummers. an Android app built with Kotlin + Jetpack Compose and a low-latency C++ (Oboe) audio engine.

 ## Why this exists